M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/Task-Queues/Sequential/index.md

 	/// The sequential task processor.
 	/// </summary>
 	public SequentialTaskProcessor TaskProcessor { get; set; }

 	/// <summary>
+	/// The server that this application is running on.
+	/// </summary>
+	internal static VaultServerAttachment CurrentServer { get; private set; }

+	/// <summary>
 	/// The task queue ID.
 This should be unique for your application